huggingface/blog/keras-llama-32.md

     preset = "./pirate-llama")
 ```

+The uploaded model is visible [here](https://huggingface.co/martin-gorner/llama-3.2-1B-pirate-instruct).

 ## Distributed model parallelism for inference or training

-### Demo Colab for this section: [Llama 3.1 Keras model parallel](https://drive.google.com/file/d/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D/view?usp=sharing)
+### Demo Colab for this section: [Llama 3.1 Keras model parallel](https://colab.research.google.com/drive/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D)

 Some of you are wondering, why use Keras when one can already work with LLMs on Hugging Face using Transformers?
-Answer: even if you don't care about Keras flexibility and usability as a modeling framework (you should!), Keras is your quickest path to advanced model parallelism thanks to [JAX](https://github.com/jax-ml/jax) and its powerful [XLA](https://github.com/openxla/xla) compiler.
+Answer: even if you don't care about Keras' flexibility and usability as a modeling framework (you should!), Keras is your quickest path to advanced model parallelism thanks to [JAX](https://github.com/jax-ml/jax) and its powerful [XLA](https://github.com/openxla/xla) compiler.

-Let's pick an 8B parameters model to demonstrate: meta-llama/Llama-3.1-8B-Instruct ([demo Colab here](https://drive.google.com/file/d/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D/view?usp=sharing)).
+Let's pick an 8B parameters model to demonstrate: meta-llama/Llama-3.1-8B-Instruct ([demo Colab here](https://colab.research.google.com/drive/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D)).
 Without quantization, this model is too large for any single accelerator.
-With Keras, you can load it on multiple accelerators, GPU or TPU.
-If you are uncertain about the "correct" weight sharding, most models provide sensible defaults.
+With Keras, you can load it sharded across multiple accelerators, GPU or TPU.
+If you are uncertain about the "correct" weight shardings, most models provide sensible defaults.
 Here, call `keras_hub.models.Llama3Backbone.get_layout_map(device_mesh)`:

 ```
 devices = keras.distribution.list_devices() # 8 TPU cores: let's do a 2x4 mesh